paraspell/xcm-tools/packages/sdk/README.md

 // Retrieve Fee asset queries (Assets accepted as XCM Fee on specific node) getFeeAssets(NODE)

-// Get multilocation for asset id or symbol on specific chain getAssetMultiLocation(NODE, { symbol: symbol } | { id: assetId })
+// Get multilocation for asset ID or symbol ona  specific chain getAssetMultiLocation(NODE, { symbol: symbol } | { id: assetId })

-// Retrieve assets object from assets.json for particular node including information about native and foreign assets getAssetsObject(NODE)
+// Retrieve assets object from assets.json for a particular node, including information about native and foreign assets getAssetsObject(NODE)

 // Retrieve foreign assetId for a particular node and asset symbol